Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 }
 ```

-## 2 - Get the Shamir recovery configuration
+## 2 - Get the Shamir recovery setup

-This has two purposes:
+This enables two use cases:

-- Retrieving its own Shamir recovery configuration.
+1) A User retrieving its own Shamir recovery setup.
+Useful for displaying it to
-  This is useful to display it to the user and
+   the user and to ensure the setup is still valid (i.e. no recipient has been
-  ensure this configuration is still usable (i.e. no recipient has been revoked)
+   revoked)
-- Retrieve all the Shamir recovery for admins.
+2) An Admin retrieving all the Shamir recovery setups.

 Authenticated API: